All businesses need insurance, but how much and what type depends

 malfunction of a product, food, medication or another item.
 Both

 Professional Liability -

-Protects professionals and others who have greater than average
+Protects professionals who have greater than average knowledge in a

 professional expertise.
 Medical malpractice insurance is a type of professional liability insurance.